Explainable Equivariant Neural Networks for Particle Physics: PELICAN: PELICAN architecture

 The only change required to the architecture we've introduced for classification is that $\mathrm{Eq}_{2\to 0}$ must be replaced with $\mathrm{Eq}_{2\to 1}$ and the final output layer must have only one output channel (assuming we are regressing on a single 4-vector).
-The $\mathrm{Eq}_{2\to 1}$ layer is again identical to $\mathrm{Eq}_{2\to 2}$ except that it uses only $4$ linear aggregators: row sums, column sums, trace, and full sum.
-The architecture is summarized by the following diagram, where we treat $d_{ij}$ as the inputs and $f_i$ as the outputs, keeping in mind formula (\ref{equiv}) that lets us recover the final predicted vector.
+The $\mathrm{Eq}_{2\to 1}$ layer is again identical to $\mathrm{Eq}_{2\to 2}$ except that it uses only $5$ linear aggregators: taking the diagonal, row sums, column sums, trace, and full sum.
+The architecture is summarized by the relationship represented in \equref{RegressionLayer}, where we treat $f_i$ as the outputs, and use \equref{equiv} to recover the final predicted vector.

+In summary, \textit{the simultaneous imposition of the full Lorentz and permutation symmetries lets us express a Lorentz-equivariant and permutation-invariant vector-valued model via an equivalent Lorentz-invariant and permutation-equivariant scalar-valued one}.
+To recover the final 4-vector output one needs only aggregate the output using \equref{equiv}.
+As we will see, in particular tasks the coefficients $f_i$ become identifiable physical features, making the model explainable.
+Crucially, this would not have been possible with only a partial Lorentz symmetry.